So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 If only...

 Parallax's Paradox was meant to be another stand alone story just like the previous two books in the series.
-Parallax would be tempted to become what she once was, have a confrontation with Lexia, and somehow resolve their differences by the end of the story.
+Parallax would be tempted to become what she once was in the form of an artificial intelligence integrated into a computer mainframe, have a confrontation with Lexia, and somehow resolve their differences by the end of the story.
 If only it was that simple.
-Then again, if it was, I wouldn't have four novels to finish the story arc.
+Then again, if it was, there wouldn't have been four novels to finish the story arc.
 It was worth it.

-I knew going into the story how it would end for Dryad.
-I heard this song that the entire scene played out in my mind nearly a year before writing the book.
-The idea of this tragic event leading to her opening up her mind to the multiverse (AKA the Mattiverse) was perfect.
+The author knew going into the story how it would end for Dryad.
+He was inspired by a song that a fully developed scene played out in his mind nearly a year before writing the book.
+The idea of this tragic event leading to her opening up her mind to the multiverse felt perfect for a series that pushed the limits.

-Beyond that, I had no clue where the story was going.
+There were no plans as to where the story was going to develop beyond some basic concepts.
+It underwent several rewrites before its final version.
 At one point Dryad sneaks on board the Oria ship using the twins to cloak her position and she observes the fate of the Swogs.
-Parallax detects her presence and tries to save her using the twins to send her somewhere else, linking to the ending that was kept.
+Parallax detects her presence and tries to save her using the twins to send her somewhere else, linking to the ending.

 Another changed concept was that Parallax comes back with Lexia, then turns traitor.
-Attacking her, and that leads to Dobuho saving her, going back in time, Dryad gets captured.
-It essentially made Parallax do an unexpected change of personality to become the antagonist allying herself with the Oria.
-I hated it.
-So, it had to be fixed.
+Having been tempted by the Oria, she attacks the captain, and that leads to Dobuho saving Lexia by going back in time.
+It led to Parallax to make an unexpected change of personality.
+The author hated the idea and had to fix it.

-I made it a point that Dobuho tells Dryad to bring her helmet, setting up for the end.
-It makes sense for a being that can see in the future.
-Plot hole averted due to this.
+A minor change was Dobuho telling Dryad to bring her helmet, setting up for the end.
+A being that can see in the future allowed for a plot hole to be averted.

 Origin Story: